 The emphasis is on being rugged, yet comfortable, with Swazi style food prepared on an open fire, sitting under the star-studded African skies while recalling the adventures of the day as it vanishes over the mountains.
 Riders are encouraged to live the experience to the full by taking part grooming, feeding, saddling up and preparing food on all overnight trails.

 Group size: Cave Trail 2-6 riders; Klipspringer Trail 2-8 riders and 3+ night Trails 4 - 8 riders.
 Bookings for the Overnight Trails need to be at least 48 hours in advance, although longer notice is advisable to avoid disappointment.

 Our popular Rock of Execution Trail gets one better – stopping midway for a night in a Bushman Cave!
-Riding through the plains and onto the Nyonyane Mountain, this trail includes steep inclines and declines, adventurous paths, bridge crossing and dirt road riding, therefore most of the trail is slow, with some chances for opening up.
+Riding through the plains and onto Nyonyane Mountain, this trail includes steep inclines and declines, adventurous paths and dirt road riding, therefore most of the trail is slow, with some chances for opening up.
 For the less adventurous riders there is the possibility of following a road most of the trail.

 The 3-hour afternoon ride is broken for a snack lunch at the top of Execution Rock.
 The day ends with a short sharp hike, rewarded with a unique night camping in a Bushman Cave.
 The Cave is a large granite overhang with a fresh water stream flowing through - truly awesome!
 Overlooking Swaziland’s traditional capital, Lobamba, the evening is enriched with the calls of jackal and zebra on the plains, and the distant bray of donkeys and chickens… only in Africa!

 Everything happens in the Cave – campfire, dining and sleeping.
 Meals include a poitjie dinner and a campfire breakfast, with light lunches carried on the horses.
-Canvas bedrolls are provided for each client, spread out on the sand floor of the Cave.
-Guides share the Cave with clients, so there is little privacy on this adventurous trail.
+Canvas bedrolls are provided for each guest, spread out on the sand floor of the Cave.
+Guides share the Cave with guests, so there is little privacy on this adventurous trail.
 Ablutions include a wash basin and a pit latrine appropriately located away from the Cave.
 There is no shower in the Cave.